-In addition, approximately 5.5 miles of closed system roads would be temporarily opened.
+Some closed system roads would be temporarily opened.
 These roads were never decommissioned but were closed with berms or other means to reduce wildlife harassment and reduce road maintenance costs until they were needed again.
 These roads do not require reconstruction but routine blading and brushing to get them ready for use.
 These roads would not be open to the public.
 They would temporarily be used by the loggers, truck drivers and Forest Service personnel.
 After logging, the roads that were opened would be closed.
 There would be no increase in the permanent roads open to the public.